sahilarora1993/DeepLearningTeam/README.md

 CONV3D -> RELU -> MAXPOOL -> CONV3D -> RELU -> MAXPOOL -> FLATTEN -> FULLYCONNECTED -> FULLYCONNECTED
 3. Compute Cost using cross entropy
 4. Random_mini_batches was used to increase training speed by dividing the dataset into batches
-5. Call the model function, specifying learning_rate, num_epochs, minibatch_size, and whether the model is pretrained, to get cost and training & validation accuracy rate
+5. The model specifies learning_rate, num_epochs, minibatch_size, and whether the model is pretrained, to get cost and training & validation accuracy rate